vasspilka/LocalGrowth/README.md

   * A model for storing buisness data.
   * An UI so admins can easily interact with data.
   * An easy way for users to find what they need.
-  * A social netwok for users to interact with the local buisnesses and other users.
+  * A social netwok for users to interact with the local buisnesses and users.
   * A model for storing Events and Deals data.
-  * Integration with Facebook and Google maps.
+  * Smart integration with Facebook and Google data.
   * Automated Analytics to help admin make buisness decisions.